-If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.
+If looking like Hugh Jackman as Wolverine, Daniel Craig as Bond, or Brad Pitt in Troy is your goal, then a training program with a bodybuilding focus is what you need.

-If you have been struggling to grow, this program may help by giving some balance to your routine.
+If you have been struggling to grow, this program will help.

-In this article, I introduce the sample Novice Bodybuilding Program from our book.
+In this article, I introduce the sample Novice Bodybuilding Program from our bestselling Muscle and Strength Pyramid: Training book.
 I’ll show you how to choose exercises and adjust things for the areas where you are more advanced.

-If you’re unsure whether you should choose this, the intermediate program, or our powerlifting programs, consider reading: How to Choose The Right Training Program For You.
+If you’re stuck choosing between this, the intermediate program, or our powerlifting programs, consider reading How to Choose The Right Training Program.

 The Beginner Bodybuilding Sample Workout Overview

-Exercise preferences, limitations, and equipment availability differ from person to person, so I’ve written more details on how to choose below.
+Exercise preferences, limitations, and equipment availability differ from person to person, so I’ve written more details on how to choose exercises later in the article.

 How The Novice Bodybuilding Sample Program Looks (Be Sure To Check Out The Linked Videos If You Are Unsure)